Can You Smoke on a Private Jet? What the Rules Actually Say and Why Most Operators Still Say No

 • Cannabis (strictly prohibited regardless of local laws)

-Even if the aircraft could accommodate smoking, operators typically will not allow it because doing so increases risk, maintenance workload, and insurance complexity.
+Even if an aircraft were technically capable of accommodating smoking, operators typically will not allow it because doing so increases risk, maintenance workload, and insurance complexity.

 3. Safety, Air Quality, and the Technical Reasons Behind the Ban